KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Dictation.md

 This article describes the KeyboardKit dictation engine.

-Dictation can be used to let users enter text by speaking into the microphone, instead of typing.
-It can however be hard to implement, since keyboard extensions can't access the microphone.
+Dictation can be used to let users enter text by speaking instead of typing.
+This can however be hard to implement, since keyboard extensions can't access the microphone.

-KeyboardKit defines dictation-specific types that you can use to implement dictation for either your keyboard extension or main app.
+KeyboardKit therefore defines dictation-specific types that you can use to implement dictation for either your keyboard extension or main app.

-[KeyboardKit Pro][Pro] unlocks and registers dictation service implementations that can be easily configured to perform dictionary in either your keyboard extension or main application.
+[KeyboardKit Pro][Pro] unlocks dictation services that can be easily configured to perform dictionary in your app as well as in your keyboard extension.
 Information about Pro features can be found at the end of this article.